kaesemeister/knockout-table/README.md

 This is possible so far

 - abitrary dataprovider function. async or static.
-- paging and filtering (has to be done by dataprovider function) but the viewmodel manages state
+- sorting, paging and filtering (has to be done by dataprovider function) but the viewmodel manages state
 - knockoutbindings (e.g. click events) for cells
 - html cells
 - ...